isc-projects/isc-dnssec-guide/doc/introduction.rst

 :ref:`dnssec_advanced_discussions`.
-If you want to learn about details of the protocol extension, such as data fields and flags, or the new record types, this document can help you get started but it won't include all the technical details.
-If you are experienced in DNSSEC, you may find some of the concepts in this document to be overly simplified for your taste, and some details may be purposely omitted at times for illustration.
-If you administer a large or complex BIND environment, this guide may not provide enough information for you, as it is intended to provide the most basic, generic working examples.
+If you want to learn about details of the protocol extension, such as data fields and flags, or the new record types, this document can help you get started but it does not include all the technical details.

+If you are experienced in DNSSEC, you may find some of the concepts in this document to be overly simplified for your taste, and some details are intentionally omitted at times for ease of illustration.

+If you administer a large or complex BIND environment, this guide may not provide enough information for you, as it is intended to provide only basic, generic working examples.

 If you are a top-level domain (TLD) operator, or administer zones under signed TLDs, this guide can help you get started, but it does not provide enough details to serve all of your needs.

 If your DNS environment uses DNS products other than (or in addition to) BIND, this document may provide some background or overlapping information, but you should check each product's vendor documentation for specifics.

+Finally, deploying
-Finally, deploying DNSSEC on internal or private networks is not covered in this document, with the exception of a brief discussion in :ref:`dnssec_on_private_networks`.
+DNSSEC on internal or private networks is not covered in this document, with the exception of a brief discussion in :ref:`dnssec_on_private_networks`.